 As Malcolm correctly pointed out in her column, now that Doug Ford has vowed to fight Justin Trudeau's carbon tax by joining forces with Scott Moe, Andrew Scheer, and Jason Kenney, those in favour of carbon taxes "aren’t going down without a fight, and the usual green evangelists have ratcheted up their name-calling and fear-mongering campaign over climate change."

-As Jim Karahalios wrote in the Financial Post, today, the number of provinces supporting the Trudeau carbon tax is down to five, or maybe even four.
+As Jim Karahalios wrote in the Financial Post, in August 2018, the number of provinces supporting the Trudeau carbon tax is down to five, or maybe even four.
 Soon it could be down to three.